-Child safety seats are hard-backed seats, specially designed to ensure the safety of a child in transport.
+Child safety seats are hard-backed seats specially designed to ensure the safety of a child in transport.
 These seats are governmentally approved for use both in motor vehicles and aircraft.

-When it comes to harnessing devices, the only booster seat that is approved by the FAA is the CARES harness device, approved for children from 22 to 44 pounds in weight.
+When it comes to harnessing devices, the only booster seat approved by the FAA is the CARES harness device, approved for children from 22 to 44 pounds in weight.
 Also, these devices are only accepted in airplanes and not in vehicles.

-What is the Best Car Seat to Fly With?
+What Is the Best Car Seat to Fly With?

-However, forward-facing seats were harder to secure and, therefore, won't perform as well as rear-facing car seats.
+However, forward-facing seats were harder to secure and, therefore, won't serve as well as rear-facing car seats.
 However, if your child is too old for rear-facing car seats, a forward-facing seat is the best option.